caraya/gulp-starter-2021/src/md-content/container-units.md

 `<string>`
 : Specifies a query container name as a `<string>` value; this computes to an identifier with the same value as the given `<string>`.

-With `container-name` developers can specify which containers they want to target.
+With `container-name` developers can specify which containers they want to target with `@container` queries and use the same container for multiple child elements.

 ```css
 main {